A Genetic Test That Reveals Alzheimer's Risk Can Be Cathartic Or Distressing

 APOE E4 doesn't cause the disease, and many of those who carry it never develop Alzheimer's.

 Still, about 1 in 4 people who carries a single copy will develop Alzheimer's by 85.
-Among people who get two copies (one from each parent) up to 55 percent will develop Alzheimer's by age 85.
+Among people who get two copies (one from each parent) up to 55% will develop Alzheimer's by age 85.

 Rubie is one of several participants in a research study at Banner who agreed to speak both before and after learning their APOE E4 status.
 The participants are identified only by first name to protect their privacy.